 • You can apply using either the Common Application or the UW System Application.

-• UW-Madison does not use interviews as part of their evaluation process.
+• UW-Madison does not use interviews as part of its evaluation process.

 • The university does not officially grant any favor to children of alumni, however, recent data reveals that legacy students enjoy an acceptance rate 20% higher than non-legacies.